Thursday 25 August 2022

 Don’t stress mother, it’s only 7pm… plenty of time!

-I did put my foot down, on several occasions, about mid-week socialising but he still went out most weekends.
+I did put my foot down about mid-week socialising but he still went out most weekends.
 I also supported the schools insistence on attendance and did not consent to my son’s pleas to ‘phone and ask for study leave’.